 Superlative Degree

 Each degree serves a different purpose in describing or comparing qualities.
-Let’s explore each one with simple definitions and clear examples.
+Let’s explore each one with simple definitions, degree of comparison rules, and clear examples.

-The positive degree is the basic form of an adjective or adverb.
+The positive degree of Comparison is the basic form of an adjective or adverb.
 It describes a quality but does not compare it to anything else.
 It simply tells us what something is like.

 The soup is ho